DigitalPublishingToolkit/OurCommons/md/15PatentPools.md

-To the surprise of the audience in Barcelona, Knowledge Ecology International's Director James Love put up a picture of the patent application for an early 20th century airplane^1^.
-The early developers of the airplane held patents on the technology.
+To the surprise of the audience in Barcelona, Knowledge Ecology International's Director James Love put up a picture of the patent application for an early 20th century airplane.^1^The early developers of the airplane held patents on the technology.
 They were not keen to share their technology and took legal action whenever they suspected infringement of their patents.
 But these patent wars were really starting to hamper the United States' ability to develop and produce military airplanes.
-The government had to intervene and so established the first government mandated patent pool in which all airplane producers were required to collaborate^2^.
+The government had to intervene and so established the first government mandated patent pool in which all airplane producers were required to collaborate.^2^

 "If we can do this for reasons of war, why can't we do this to fight HIV/AIDS?"
 This was the question James Love put to the group at the AIDS